Moving with a Service Dog or ESA: Your Step-by-Step Guide

 Educating Your New Landlord

-When you decide to tell your landlord about an assistance animal, it is a great idea to disclose during the application stage, before signing the contract, not later.
+When you decide to tell your landlord about an assistance animal, it is a great idea to disclose during the application stage—before signing the contract, not later.

-If you have an Emotional Support Animal, your primary protection comes from the Fair Housing Act, which requires landlords to make reasonable accommodations for tenants with a valid ESA letter from a licensed mental health professional.
+If you have an Emotional Support Animal, your primary protection comes from the Fair Housing Act, which requires landlords to make reasonable accommodations for tenants.
+Show your valid ESA letter nicely and confidently.
+Always check whether your current ESA letter complies with the telehealth laws of your new state.

 For example, California requires a therapeutic relationship to be established for 30 days before an ESA letter is issued.
 If your letter was issued under the laws of a different state, you might need to be evaluated again.
 USA Service Dogs offers state-specific compliance and new letters here.